Aditya-ad48/Renaissance-vlm-htr/README.md

 | **Aggregate** | **63.2%** | **93.9%** | **75.1%** |

 *Note: Sources 3 and 5 achieved near-expert transcription (CER ~28%, BERTScore >79%).*

+> 📄 **Official Evaluation Reports & Logs:** The complete, detailed proof of execution is available in the **`docs/`** folder of this repository.
+This includes:
+> * `evaluate.pdf`: Full metric breakdown across all 5 sources confirming the aggregate scores above.
+> * `pipeline.pdf`: The complete terminal execution logs proving the full 35-page inference batch.
+> * `renaissance-ocr-finetuning.pdf`: The Kaggle training logs and adapter configuration.

 ---